vilhelmen/ldapauthenticator/README.md

 ## Logging people out ##

-If you make any changes to JupyterHub's authentication setup that changes which group of users is allowed to login (such as changing `allowed_groups` or even just turning on LDAPAuthenticator), you **must** change the jupyterhub cookie secret, or users who were previously logged in and did not log out would continue to be able to log in!
+If you make any changes to JupyterHub's authentication setup that changes which group of users is allowed to login (such as changing `whitelist_groups` or even just turning on LDAPAuthenticator), you **must** change the jupyterhub cookie secret, or users who were previously logged in and did not log out would continue to be able to log in!